 My first watch purchase after transitioning was a Boulevard Sunset Rose from MVMT.
 I realize there’s a generally low opinion of MVMT among watch enthusiasts, but this was an accessible entry point to women’s watches for me, and it’s sized well for my wrist.
 It’s a decent looking fashion watch I can use as a travel piece that I don’t have to worry about losing.

 At some point in the late 60s my mother went on a trip to Europe that included some time in Switzerland.
 She asked her father for help picking out a gift to bring home for her brother.
 He immediately described in rather precise detail the exact watch to get him: the Seamaster Cosmic ref.
-CD 166.0036, powered by Omega’s in-house cal.
+166.036, powered by Omega’s in-house cal.
 752 automatic movement.

 When she got to Switzerland, she thought back on how quickly he was able to specify the exact watch to get, and decided to buy two of them: one for her brother, and one for her father.
-My uncle still has his.
-I inherited my grandfather’s when he passed in the early 80s.
+I inherited my grandfather’s when he passed in the 80s.

 I also have a MoonSwatch; see the Swatch section below for details.

-The Bambino makes an excellent dress watch at a very affordable price point, but the line has always been too big for my liking.
+The Bambino makes an excellent dress watch at a very affordable price point, but they’ve always been too big for my liking.
 With the recent release of a 38mm line, I finally picked one up—the RA-AC0M04Y10B, with a champagne dial and blue hands.
-Fantastic-looking dress watch you don’t ever have to stress about.
+A very pretty dress watch you don’t ever have to stress about.